bryoinformatics/RNAseq/README.md

 Usage
 -----
-	Please put your raw paired-end FASTQ files into the folder "reads/" and ensure the that the files end with the suffix ".fastq.gz".
+	Please put your raw paired-end FASTQ files into a new folder titled "reads/" and ensure that the files end with the suffix ".fastq.gz".
 The sample name should precede the read pair  designation. e.g., the files for SampleA would be "SampleA_1.fastq.gz" and "SampleA_2.fastq.gz".